DanielAmes/DanielAmes.github.io/_posts/2025-01-10-bayeslogic.md

 P(A = a \mid B = b) \approx 0 \Longleftrightarrow P(B = b \mid A = a) \approx 0
 $$

-Usually this fallacious line of reasoning comes up when someone tries to make a statement about a inferential probability from a sampling probability.
+This fallacious line of reasoning comes up all the time in frequentist statistics, where one tries to reach conclusions about inferential probabilities from sampling probabilities.
 Take the isolated use of $p$-values as an example.
-A typical $p$-value argument looks something like this
+A typical $p$-value argument takes the following form

 $$
-P(X > x \mid \Theta = \theta_{0}) \approx 0 \to P(\Theta = \theta_{0} \mid X > x) \approx 0
+P(X > x \mid \Theta = \theta_{0}) \approx 0 \Longrightarrow P(\Theta = \theta_{0} \mid X > x) \approx 0
 $$

 On the left we have a small $p$-value, and on the right a statement that is more or less equivalent to the rejection of the null hypothesis.
+The least passing familiarity with Bayes' theorem or even with the definition of conditional probability should be enough to convince one of the fallaciousness of such an argument.
+We must also know $P(X > x)$ and $P(\Theta = \theta_{0}$ (or at least their ratio) to draw any valid conclusions on the inferential probability from the sampling probability.

 ## Footnotes